 Data use and access

-The principle of least privileged access guides access to diagnostic data data.
+The principle of least privileged access guides access to diagnostic data.
 Microsoft does not share personal data of our customers with third parties, except at the customer’s discretion or for the limited purposes described in the Privacy Statement.
-Microsoft may share business reports with OEMs and third-party partners that include aggregated and anonymised diagnostic data information.
-Data-sharing decisions are made by an internal team including privacy, legal and data management.
+Microsoft may share business reports with OEMs and third-party partners that include aggregated and anonymized diagnostic data information.
+Data-sharing decisions are made by an internal team including privacy, legal, and data management.

 Diagnostic data levels

-The diagnostic data data is categorised into four levels:
+The diagnostic data is categorized into four levels:

 Basic.
-Basic device info, including: quality-related data, app compatibility, app usage data and data from the Security level.
+Basic device info, including: quality-related data, app compatibility, and data from the Security level.

 The levels are cumulative and are illustrated in the following diagram.
 Also, these levels apply to all editions of Windows Server 2016.

 The Security level gathers only the diagnostic data info that is required to keep Windows devices, Windows Server, and guests protected with the latest security updates.
 This level is only available on Windows Server 2016, Windows 10 Enterprise, Windows 10 Education, Windows 10 Mobile Enterprise, and Windows IoT Core editions.

 If your organization relies on Windows Update for updates, you shouldn’t use the Security level.
 Because no Windows Update information is gathered at this level, important information about update failures is not sent.
 Microsoft uses this information to fix the causes of those failures and improve the quality of our updates.